Magdeburg: Sports

-Magdeburg has a proud history of sports teams.
+Magdeburg has a history of producing promising sports teams.
 1. FC Magdeburg plays in the 2.
 Bundesliga, the second division of German football.
 They are the only East German football club to have won the UEFA Cup Winners' Cup.
 The now-defunct clubs SV Victoria 96 Magdeburg and Cricket Viktoria Magdeburg were among the first football clubs in Germany.

-There is also the very successful handball team, SC Magdeburg.
+There is also the handball team, SC Magdeburg.
 They won multiple times the Handball-Bundesliga (HBL), DHB-Pokal, DHB-Supercup, EHF European League, EHF Champions League, EHF Men's Champions Trophy and the IHF Men's Super Globe.

 The discus was re-discovered in Magdeburg in the 1870s by Christian Georg Kohlrausch, a gymnastics teacher.

+Transport

+The city is served by Magdeburg–Cochstedt Airport, located approximately 37 km southwest of Magdeburg.
+However, there are no schedule flights to and from the airport.
+The nearest airports are Leipzig/Halle Airport, located 109 km south east, Hannover Airport, located 155 km north west, and Berlin Brandenburg Airport, located 160 km east of the city centre.